sabinchacko03/nextjs-portfolio/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This is a portfolio app created from basic NextJs template.
+This is a portfolio website created from basic NextJs template.

 [Demo](https://sabinchacko03.github.io)